Cumulo-pro/cumulo-monad-infra/docs/01-validator-setup.md

-# Monad Testnet - Validator Node Setup
+# Monad - Validator Node Setup

 > Documentation of the initial infrastructure setup for a Monad testnet validator node.